titouan-ux/Coughvid-COVID-Predictor/README.md

 However the most interesting and complex tasks was to actually clssify between symptomatic and COVID-19 patients.
 We only evaluated the CNN_LSTM_attention model.
 The performance is not incredible (AUC : 0.64 and max F1-score of 45%).

+# References
+This project was inspired by the paper "Attention-based hybrid CNN-LSTM and spectral data augmentation for COVID-19 diagnosis from cough sound"  by S. Hamdi et al.